imaginando/imaginando.github.io/vs/layer-manager.md

 }
 ```

 And there you have it, a really basic new material.
+The circle is complete.

 <br/>

 ---

 **Note: a material can have up to seven parameters.
-Any additional parameter will be ignored.**
+Any additional parameters will be ignored.**

 ---

-**Note: declaring a parameter or a variable that has the same name as any of pre-declared variables will result in error**
+**Note: declaring a parameter or a variable that has the same name as any of the pre-declared variables will result in an error**

 ---